panxulab/Distributionally-Robust-LSVI-UCB/README.md

 </p>

-Official implementation of the paper "Distributionally Robust Off-Dynamics Reinforcement Learning: Provable Efficiency with Linear Function Approximation".
+Official implementation of the paper "Distributionally Robust Off-Dynamics Reinforcement Learning: Provable Efficiency with Linear Function Approximation", which is published in the Proceedings of the 27th International Conference on Artificial Intelligence and Statistics (AISTATS).

 ## Installation instructions